UWMRO/uwmro.github.io/_pages/checklist.md

 Second Note: Never bring propane inside the building, it should always be kept *outside*.
 It's okay to leave it attached to the grill, as long as you leave the grill outside during your stay.

 1. **Log the level of the water tank.** The light to the water tank room is (most inconveniently!) located on the left side of the doorway.
-Measure the water level by opening the valve to the gauge marked "**in.
-H2O**", which is located just above the water pump.
-The clear tubing will also match the level in the tank.
+Momentarily open the valve to the gauge marked "**in.
+H2O**" and measure the water level.

-2. **Prepare heat and air conditioning.** Turn on the HVAC system with the "Master Control Switch" on the front of the furnace.
-The furnace will heat to 65 degrees, and turn on thermostats in each room.
-If you need more heat, turn the thermostat on (if necessary) and set the heat to your liking.
-If the daytime outside temperature is above about 85 degrees, you can turn on the air conditioner: Uncover the vents in the covered area on the outside of the building (just north of the main entrance) and then turn on the AC circuit breakers.
-Remember to replace the covers before you leave MRO.
+2. **Prepare heat and air conditioning.** Turn on the air handling system with the "Master Control Switch" on the front of the furnace.
+This will heat the building to 65 degrees; set the thermostat in each room for additional heat as desired.
+The day room and control room have wall-mounted AC units that are controlled from the remote controls next to the thermostats.
+Depending on the season, these units can also be set to heat.

 3. **Prepare the water system.**  Turn on the water pump with circuit breaker 8 on panel M. Flush both toilets, which helps avoid the dreaded sewer backup.
 Remember to check the level of the water tank on a daily basis so as to avoid the (also dreaded) low water alarm.
 Refill if the tank goes below 1/4 of the way full; instructions for filling the tank are taped to the front of the tank itself.
 At the end of your trip finalize your log entry and record how much water your group used.